-- Your dog should always have his collar on, with ID tag, license tag, and Rabies vaccine tag.
+- Your dog should always have a collar with ID tag, license tag, and Rabies vaccine tag.
 This will help bring your dog home if he is lost and found.

 - It is PA law for your dog to have a current license and rabies vaccination.
 It is extremely important to comply with the law; this will ensure that you have proof of ownership and protect you from fines and other penalties.

 - Vaccinating your dog against the Rabies virus will protect him from this deadly disease if he is bitten by an infected animal while outdoors or in the unfortunate case that your dog nips or bites another person or animal and it is reported to the authorities, it will keep your dog from being seized.

 - Socializing your dog early in life can prevent such cases from happening.
 However, if you have a “non-vicious” dog that simply does not play well with others and does not respond to behavioral training, you can prevent dangerous situations by keeping your dog secure on a leash while on walks or in the park and if possible using an appropriately sized muzzle on your dog if other dogs and people are present.
 If you are not comfortable muzzling your dog, you can walk your dog during hours when you know that there is a low level of activity in your neighborhood.
 Perhaps the early morning hours, when you can have a nice peaceful walk together without distractions.